Peace and Democracy Movement

 The Peace and Democracy Movement (Barış ve Demokrasi Hareketi) was a social democratic political party in the de facto Turkish Republic of Northern Cyprus.
-In the last legislative elections for the House of Representatives of Northern Cyprus - 20 January 2005 - the party won 5.8% of the popular vote and 1 out of the 50 seats in the assembly.
-The leftist current was very strong.
+In the legislative elections for the House of Representatives of Northern Cyprus on 20 January 2005 the party won 5.8% of the popular vote and 1 out of the 50 seats in the assembly.

 The last leader of BDH was Mustafa Akıncı, a deputy in TRNC Assembly of the Republic.
 In May 2007, it merged with the Communal Liberation Party to form the Communal Democracy Party.